Virgin Atlantic Logo

 Virgin Atlantic Logo 2006

-Significant changes in the new version of the Virgin Atlantic logo emphasize the company’s dynamism and commitment to innovation.
+Significant changes in the new Virgin Atlantic logo emphasize the company’s dynamism and commitment to innovation.
 Previously a key design element, the sail has shifted back to the left and been given a 3D shape.
 This alteration makes the image more expressive and modern, highlighting the company’s pursuit of the latest technologies and approaches in its operations.

 An additional element of the logo is the lowercase blue-violet text, which visually continues the motion of an airplane moving forward.